BitModern/test-quality-doc/docs/integrating_with_Jasmine.md

 - Replace `project` with your TestQuality project name.
 - Replace `cycle` with the name of the test cycle in TestQuality.

-After executing this command, your Jest test results will be uploaded to TestQuality for further management and reporting.
+After executing this command, your Jasmine test results will be uploaded to TestQuality for further management and reporting.

 ### Step 6: View and Manage Test Results in TestQuality

-Log in to your TestQuality account to view, organize, and report your Jest test results.
+Log in to your TestQuality account to view, organize, and report your Jasmine test results.
 TestQuality provides features for organizing, reporting, and collaborating on test results, simplifying the tracking of your testing efforts.

 Congratulations!
-You have successfully integrated Jest with TestQuality, enhancing your JavaScript testing and test result management capabilities.
+You have successfully integrated Jasmine with TestQuality, enhancing your JavaScript application testing and test result management capabilities.